ibm-cloud-docs/watson-assistant/preview-share.md

 1. Click **Upload an image**, then click **Continue**.
 1. Drag a file or click to upload, then click **Change background**.

 Images are stored for 24 hours.
-A warning message may appear on the Preview page about the time limit expiration.
+A warning message might appear on the Preview page about the time limit expiration.
 To clear this message:

 1. On the **Preview** page, click **Change background**.
 1. Click **Clear background setting**, then click **Continue**.